danielzk/pipw/README.rst

 .. code-block::

-  $ pip install pipw --install-option="--override-pip"
+  $ pip install pipw --install-option "--override-pip"

 If you want to recover the pip command, you just have to reinstall pip.
 For
 example: